Varghese-Kuruvilla/Volta-Navigation/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-1. Follow the instructions of the webapp-interface repository to launch the webapp.
+1. Follow the instructions on the webapp-interface repository (demo branch) to launch the webapp.

 2. Bringup the robot:
 ```